timor2542/sakurath-geoip2route/README.md

 - [Validation record](docs/VALIDATION.md)
 - [Changelog](CHANGELOG.md)

-## Privacy และข้อจำกัด
+## Privacy and limitations

-- ตำแหน่ง IP เป็นค่าประมาณ ไม่ใช่ GPS และ Anycast IP อาจชี้ไปยังตำแหน่งเครือข่ายที่ต่างกัน
+- IP geolocation is approximate, not GPS; Anycast addresses may resolve to different network locations.
-- เส้นบนแผนที่แสดงความสัมพันธ์เชิงภูมิศาสตร์ ไม่ใช่เส้นทาง Packet
+- Lines on the map show geographic relationships, not packet routes.
-- การวัด HTTP เกิดจากเบราว์เซอร์ที่เปิดแอป ไม่ใช่จาก IP ต้นทางที่เลือกบนแผนที่
+- HTTP timing comes from the browser running the app, not from the source IP selected on the map.
-- IP/Hostname ที่ Lookup จะผ่าน App Server และ IP ที่ Resolve แล้วจะถูกส่งไปยัง IP2Location
+- IPs and hostnames submitted for lookup pass through the app server; resolved IPs are sent to IP2Location.
-- Probe ที่ผู้ใช้สั่งวัดจะถูกเรียกจากเบราว์เซอร์ และปลายทางจะเห็น Network Address ของเบราว์เซอร์
+- A requested probe is contacted by the browser and can see the browser's network address.
-- รายการ IP และผลวัดอยู่ในหน่วยความจำของหน้าเว็บและหายเมื่อ Reload มีเพียงการตั้งค่าภาษา ธีม และ Workspace ที่เก็บใน `localStorage`
+- The IP list and measurements live in page memory and reset on reload.
+Only language, theme, and workspace preferences use `localStorage`.
-- Map Tiles จาก OpenStreetMap และ Fonts จาก Google Fonts มีการเชื่อมต่อภายนอกตามปกติ
+- OpenStreetMap tiles and Google Fonts make ordinary external requests.

-## License และ Attribution
+## License and attribution

 [MIT License](LICENSE) © 2026 Krittamet Thawong